Grand Challenge Program

 The Computing Grand Challenge Program allocates significant quantities of institutional computational resources to LLNL researchers to perform cutting edge research on the LC capability computers.

-Institutional Computing Grand Challenge program celebrates its 18th campaign
+Institutional Computing Grand Challenge program celebrates its 19th campaign

-Project proposals were reviewed by a minimum of three internal and one external referees.
+Project proposals were reviewed by a minimum of three internal and one external referee.
 Criteria used in selecting the projects included: quality and potential impact of proposed science and/or engineering, impact of proposed utilization of Grand Challenge computing resources, ability to effectively utilize a high-performance institutional computing infrastructure, quality and extent of external collaborations, and alignment with the Laboratory strategic vision.
 Allocations were awarded in two categories, Tier 1 and Tier 2.
 Tier 1 projects receive a higher allocation and a higher priority.

 See the chart for allocations awarded under the Computing Grand Challenge program.

-2024 Grand Challenge Proposal Information
+Grand Challenge Proposal Information (future proposals due in August)

 How it works